bpoti001/Exploring_Nosql/Neo4j/Readme.md

 To create data in Neo4j we need the nodes and relationship.
-In this part I try to find the relation between ìAbadal, Baltaserî and "A. Martin, Mitchellî
+In this part I try to find the relation between ‚ÄúAbadal, Baltaser‚Äù and "A. Martin, Mitchell‚Äù

 From PostgreSql extracted the below data